PaddleHQ/sdk-mac-v4-sample/README.md

     * product ID,
     * product name, and,
     * framework API key.
+1. Select the scheme with your preferred language, e.g. "macOS SDK v4 Sample - German > My Mac".
+You can also switch to any other language that you'd like test.
 1. Run the app in Xcode.

 TODO: link to documentation to create Paddle account and an SDK product.